Amycil/bank-additional/README.md

 ### OBJECTIVE
 - The main purpose of this project was to train a machine learning model based on the bank marketing data from a Portugueuse banking institution to determine if a customer\client will subscribe to a product(fixed term deposit).
-- The minor aim of this project is to try feature selction ad feature engineering using featurewiz, a python library.
+- The minor aim of this project is to try feature selction and feature engineering using featurewiz, a python library.

 ### PROCESS